jexela/Distance-Vector-Routing-With-SQL/README.md

 1. Visit the PostgreSQL downloads page https://www.postgresql.org/download/ and select the appropriate version for your operating system.
 2. Import the `graph_1.sql` or `graph_2.sql` file into your PostgreSQL database.
 3. Run the scripts in your PostgreSQL environment.
+4. Alternatively, create your own input graph by following the conventions used in the article or SQL files and run the algorithm.

 ## Article Link